-Use the slider to adjust the contrast enhancement level.
+The slider adjusts the contrast enhancement level between 0 and +15.

 Sharpness level

 The slider adjusts the sharpness level between -15 and +15.
 The zero position of the slider corresponds to the factory default level.

 A low (negative) value makes the picture less sharp.
 Increasing sharpness brings out more detail.
 Extra sharpness can enhance the details of license plates, facial features and the edges of certain surfaces but will increase bandwidth requirements.